When destitute small towns mean dangerous tap water

 Associated Press

 KEYSTONE, W.Va.
-(AP) — An analysis of Environmental Protection Agency records shows many small communities in particular are left unprotected by destitute and unmaintained water providers.
+(AP) — An analysis of thousands of Environmental Protection Agency records shows many small communities are left unprotected by destitute and unmaintained water providers.
 The Associated Press found that on average over the past three years, these racked up roughly twice as many health violations as big city providers.
 Certain small water utilities persistently struggle to provide safe water.
-Fines can push these precarious utilities even deeper into trouble.
+Fines can push these precarious utilities only deeper into trouble.
 In many places, people struggle to find water or else drink water that isn’t clean.
-We visit Keystone, W.Va., Terre du Lac, Mo. and Ferriday, La.
+We visit Keystone and Ferriday, La.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.